-Cheese, Castles and Aliens: On Location in Gruyeres, Switzerland
+Cheese, Castles and Aliens: Travel & Photography in Gruyeres, Switzerland

 Gruyeres is much like any medieval village in Switzerland.
 It’s cobble-stoned, there’s a castle, there are lots of fondue eating tourists, and there’s an “Alien” bar.
 Err, OK maybe the last bit is a bit unique, and it’s the reason I decided to make a day trip out to the town in the French-speaking region of Switzerland.
 In 1998, H.R.
 Giger – the Academy Award winning artist behind the Alien Movies – bought a castle in Gruyeres and turned it into a museum and gallery of his work as well as his private collection.
 Across the street from the museum there is also an “Alien Bar” which was designed under close supervision by Giger.
 The alien bar in Gruyeres is one of two of Giger’s Alien-themed bars in Switzerland with the other being in Chur.